snsharma1311/SCA-2025-DistributedTraining/README.md

-# Details about the tutorial for the participants at SCA-2025 will be updated by 15th Feb, 2025 | As of now this repository contains some sample materials and codes
 # **Deep Learning Training Examples with PyTorch**

 This repository provides a comprehensive guide and practical examples for training deep learning models using PyTorch across various parallelism strategies.
 Whether you are working on single-GPU training or scaling to multi-GPU setups with Distributed Data Parallel (DDP) or Fully Sharded Data Parallel (FSDP), these examples will guide you through the process.